ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

     * Don't allow both to be on at the on at the same time.

 ## Current Issues
-* Hardcode start and finish location
-    * Can make the end location of the maze in the setting optional.

 ## Completed Issues
 *  Arrow Keys in Inverse Mode